madeupname/mallard/README.md

 with permaTicker.
 Even going by active status, I can't know if your last download was before it went inactive and if you got all the data, so I play it safe.

-Keep in mind there is no feed for finding out when data for a symbol was fixed.
+Keep in mind there is no feed for finding out when data for a symbol was corrected.
 I've yet to see a data provider announce they had bad data and an update was required.
 The only solution is to regularly delete your whole working directory and database and start over.
-It's up to you how often you want to do that.
+It's up to you and your plan how often you want to do that.

 ## Metrics
 Tiingo provides [a few metrics](https://www.tiingo.com/documentation/fundamentals), which are stored in the